Search photokaboom.com

 If you're editing part of the photograph, zoom in to that part.

-When the Zoom tool is on + in the options bar, you can click, hold, and drag out a box on the part.
+When the Zoom tool is on + in options bar/Tool Options, you can click, hold, and drag out a box on the part that you're editing.

 When finished, always zoom out (Ctrl + 0) to check how your editing looks.